bradut/SlingBox-Channel-Changer-Server/README.md

 ```

 - Update the URL of the TV Guide web app to match your own.<br />
-`TvGuideUrl` is the URL that will be used by the wrapper to communicate with the TvGuide web app to send/receive channel-change requests<br />
+`TvGuideUrl` is the URL that will be used by the wrapper to communicate with the TV Guide web app to send/receive channel-change requests<br />
-If you haven't configure  a TvGuide web app web page, you may use <http://tvGuideAnalogue.dima.mobi/TvGuide.html> for demo purposes<br />
+If you haven't configure  a TV Guide web app web page, you may use <http://tvGuideAnalogue.dima.mobi/TvGuide.html> for demo purposes<br />
 (note: this **will not work for you**, but it's helpful to see how it can be integrated with the wrapper via a remote-control page)<br />
 If you have multiple slingboxes, the wrapper will, by default, use this TV Guide URL for all of them, but this can be overriden for each slingbox, as described above, in the **Update `config.ini`** paragraph.